 Glossy and Transparent Apps Examples

 Mobile Portfolio by Alex Bender looks exquisite and polished.
-Inspired by iOS7, designer took all the best of a new redesign to give the interface a cohesive feel.
+Inspired by iOS7, the designer took all the best of a new redesign to give the interface a cohesive feel.

-Recipe app by Ste Ui.
+Recipe app by Ste UI.
 Designer ably utilizes a blurred yummy photo background to set a proper mood and effectively accentuates semi-transparent dark menu items made in a lovely ribbon style.